Ferrari Roma: Aerodynamics

-The dynamic rear wing self activates at high speed to help the vehicle generate downforce.
-The wing's three positions are low drag - flush (0-100 kph), medium downforce (100-300 kph), and high downforce (100-300 kph cornering and braking).
+The dynamic rear wing self-activates at high speed to help the vehicle generate downforce.
+The wing's three positions are low drag (flush (0–100 kph), medium downforce (100–300 kph), and high downforce (100–300 kph cornering and braking).
 The maximum deployment is rated at 95 kg of downforce at 250 kph.
-The rear spoiler is complemented by a pair of underbody vortex generators that create ground effect and manage the wake of the front wheels to ensure efficient load management.
+The rear spoiler is complemented by a pair of underbody vortex generators that create a ground effect and manage the wake of the front wheels to ensure efficient load management.

-Wheels, tires and brakes

-20 inch cast aluminium wheels are standard with 20 inch forged alloy wheels as an option.
-Front wheel rims are eight inches wide and rear rims are ten inches.
-The tires used on the Roma measure 285/35 ZR20s at the rear and 245/35 ZR20s at the front.
-The model was introduced with the Ferrari-approved choice of Pirelli, Michelin, or Bridgestone run-flat tires.

-The Roma has 390mm front and 360mm rear carbon-ceramic ventilated disc brakes.
-The Ferrari Dynamic Enhancer controls yaw angle by actuating the individual brake calipers of the car, a first for a Ferrari GT model.

-Exhaust system

-A redesigned exhaust system uses particulate filters (similar to diesel particulate filters) for emissions regulation.
-This was achieved by removing the silencers (mufflers) and adding bypass valves.
-It has been engineered to retain, enhance, and expand the engine's exhaust notes while reducing particle emissions.